 Port Macquarie suburb profile

-Port Macquarie is a picturesque coastal town located on the mid-north coast of New South Wales, renowned for its stunning beaches, lush hinterland, and vibrant community.
-As a popular holiday destination, it offers a relaxed lifestyle with a mix of natural attractions and modern amenities.
-The town is home to the iconic Koala Hospital, beautiful coastal walks, and a thriving arts and dining scene.
-With its mild climate, excellent schools, and growing infrastructure, Port Macquarie attracts families, retirees, and tourists alike, making it a desirable place to live and visit.
+Port Macquarie is a picturesque coastal town located on the mid-north coast of New South Wales, renowned for its stunning beaches, lush hinterlands, and vibrant community.
+As a popular holiday destination, it offers a relaxed lifestyle with a mix of natural beauty and modern amenities.
+The town is home to the iconic Koala Hospital, beautiful coastal walks, and a thriving arts scene.
+With a variety of dining options, shopping precincts, and recreational activities, Port Macquarie attracts families, retirees, and tourists alike.
+Its blend of coastal charm and growing infrastructure makes it an appealing place to live and visit.

 Port Macquarie property market performance